cvai-roig-lab/Net2Brain/README.md

 ## Linear Encoding

 Another integrated analysis pipeline is a linear encoder.
-Given a npy file with voxel values, and extracted features.
-The encoder performs an X-fold regression where the training data is used to train a PCA embedding and a linear regression to predict voxel values.
-The output is the testing split X-fold average pearson correlation
+Given a npy file with voxel values, and extracted features, the encoder performs an X-fold regression where the training data is used to train a PCA embedding and a linear regression to predict voxel values.
+The output is the testing split X-fold average pearson correlation.

 ```python
 from net2brain.evaluations.encoding import linear_encoding